kopepasah/control/readme.md

 ## Contributing

-I am open to contributions to improve local development environment setup and if you are interested, please follow the [contributing.md](contributing.md) file for more information.
+I am open to contributions to improve local development environment setup and if you are interested, please fork and open a pull request.